-- In addition to any of the methods in classes 50-62, guilts may have curved piecing, applique, Celtic style, stained glass style, paper piecing, art quilt style, (An art quilt is an original exploration of a concept or idea rather than the handling down of a "pattern".
+- In addition to any of the methods in classes 50-62, quilts may have curved piecing, applique, Celtic style, stained glass style, paper piecing, art quilt style, (An art quilt is an original exploration of a concept or idea rather than the handling down of a "pattern".
 It experiments with textile manipulation, color, texture and/or a diversity of mixed media.
+An Art Quilt often pushes quilt world boundaries), or other non-traditional styles. - Please note the description of classes.
+They denote degree of difficulty in construction and not the number of years in the project.
+A quilted exhibit consists of 3 or more layers.
+All quilted exhibits must be quilted (machine or hand) or tied.
+All quilt piecing and finishing must be the sole work of the 4-H member.
+Quilting, whether machine or hand quilted, may be done by another individual, except for the Premier Quilt class.
+No pre-quilted fabric may be used.
+Wall quilts must have a hanging sleeve on the back of the quilt or some method for hanging.
+All quilted exhibits must be clean and finished for intended purpose.
+On a half sheet of 8 1/2 x 11 inch paper, include an explanation answering the following questions: A) How did you select the design and fabrics including whether or not you used a kit, jelly roll, charm squares, etc.?
+B) What did you do and what was done by others?
+C) What did you learn you can use on your next project?

-An Art Quilt often pushes quilt world boundaries), or other non-traditional styles. - Class 70 Small length + width = less than 60".
+- Class 70 Small length + width = less than 60".
 This size includes miniature quilts, wall hangings, table runners, placemats (4), and pillows.
-All items must be guilted.
-Pillows must have a guilted top, not just pieced patchwork. - Class 71 Medium length + width = 61" to 120" - Class 72 Large length + width = over 120"
+All items must be quilted.
+Pillows must have a quilted top, not just pieced patchwork.
+Class 71 Medium - length + width = 61" to 120" - Class 72 Large length + width = over 120"

+PREMIERE QUILT

-PREMIER QUILT [Scoresheet SF208A]:
+[Scoresheet 208A]

-Entire quilt is the sole work of the 4-H'er, including quilting (hand or machine).
+- Entire quilt is the sole work of the 4-H'er, including quilting (hand or machine).
 The youth may receive guidance but no one else may work on the quilt.
 Tied quilts are not eligible for this class.

-Class 80 Hand quilted
+- Class 80 Hand quilted

-Class 81 Sewing machine quilted
+- Class 81 Sewing machine quilted

-Class 82 Long arm quilted - non computerized/hand guided.
-Class 83 Long arm quilted - computerized
+- Class 82 Long arm quilted non computerized/hand guided.

+- Class 83 Long arm quilted computerized